mitre/emass_client/docs/developers.md

 * If using VSC, Prism restarts automatically when the yaml file is modified and saved
 * Use `npx` instead of `npm` to install packages locally, but still be able to run them as if they were global

-Now you can access the fake API endpoints utilizing either CURL or the Swagger Editor.
+Now you can access the mock API endpoints utilizing either CURL or the Swagger Editor.
 The following curl command invokes the systems endpoint with a path parameter of policy=rmf:
 ``` node
 curl -X GET "http://localhost:4010/api/systems?policy=rmf" -H  "accept: application/json" -H  "api-key: f32516cc-57d3-43f5-9e16-8f86780a4cce" -H  "user-uid: 1647389405"
 ```